 More often than not, a mistake is just that... a mistake.
 It wasn't what was intended and as such, can be disappointing or frustrating.
-Worst case scenario is the passed moment that's just not repeatable; best case is you learn something from it.
-That's unless what you find is the elusive 'Happy Accident'.
+A worst case scenario is the passing moment that's just not repeatable; best case is you learn something from it.
+That's unless what you find is the elusive happy Accident.
 The unintentional fault, error or miscalculation turned into an unexpected stroke of luck.

 I still simply love the central image; arresting the viewer to look at the picture as a whole, the fabulous colours and the graphic light and dark lines.
 It became for me one of the best triptychs I had seen in ages; a true happy accident if I ever saw one and as I said to Nico at the time 'You may have been disappointed but I can assure you I'm not'.
 You can see more of Nico's great photos on his Flickr photostream here.